 9. Virtual tools are becoming more and more necessary

-By the end of 2021, chief sales officers expect nearly 60% of the sales force to be operating virtually.
-We know virtual tools are becoming more important in the wake of 2020 and as modern technology advances, but this number drives home just how much of sales is going to be done digitally.
-While face-to-face experiences are still valuable, you should be investing in virtual communications technology like easy instant messaging, secure electronic signatures, and fast content creation to stay competitive.
+We know virtual tools are becoming more important in the wake of 2025 and as modern technology advances, but this number drives home just how much of sales will be done digitally.
+While face-to-face experiences are still valuable, you should invest in virtual communications technology like easy instant messaging, secure electronic signatures, and fast content creation to stay competitive.

 10. More deals get closed on Tuesdays

 When it comes to closing, not every day of the week is equal.
-Tuesday continues to be the best day to make contact with leads, with a success percentage that's almost 20% higher than the average across all days.
+Tuesday continues to be the best day to contact leads, with a success percentage almost 20% higher than the average across all days.
 Fridays and Wednesdays were the worst days to call, with Monday and Thursday being about equal, not too far behind Tuesday.
-It may be worth taking a look at when your representatives are making the most sales and see if they can reorganize to make more contacts on these days.
+It may be worth looking at when your representatives are making the most sales and seeing if they can reorganize to make more contacts these days.

 11. More deals get closed in the morning